The Word Panic Originates From the Greek God Pan

 ‘According to the Greek historian Plutarch Pan is the only Greek god who actually dies.
 During the reign of Tiberius (14–37 CE), the news of Pan’s death came to one Thamus, a sailor on his way to Italy by way of the island of Paxi.
 A divine voice hailed him across the salt water, “Thamus, are you there?
 When you reach Palodes take care to proclaim that the great god Pan is dead.”
 Which Thamus did, and the news was greeted from shore with groans and laments.’

-Pan teaching his eromenos (Lover) the shepherd Daphnis, to play the pan flute, Roman copy of Greek original c.
+Pan teaching the shepherd Daphnis, to play the pan flute, Roman copy of Greek original c.
 100 BCE, found in Pompeii,

-Pan teaching his eromenos (Lover) the shepherd Daphnis, to play the pan flute, Roman copy of Greek original c.
+Pan teaching the shepherd Daphnis, to play the pan flute, Roman copy of Greek original c.
 100 BCE, found in Pompeii,

 G.K.
 Chesterton on Pan (Wikipedia):